CaptainCrowbar/unicorn-lib/unicorn/intro.md

 namespace inside `Unicorn`).
 You can either qualify all calls with the `Unicorn::` prefix, or use `using namespace Unicorn`.

 Unicorn uses my minimal, header-only Prion utility library.
+No special build actions are required beyond making sure the compiler can find the `"prion/core.hpp"` header.
 Everything in `namespace Prion` is imported into `namespace Unicorn`.